-Preventative care is a dog’s first line of defense.
-Annual exams help by preventing, diagnosing and treating disease in its early stages, often before any noticeable symptoms begin.
-The earlier treatment starts, the more effective it is, keeping your pet from unnecessary pain and suffering.
+Preventative care is a dog’s first line of defense against illness and disease.
+Annual exams with your Fanwood veterinarian allow us to prevent, diagnose and treat disease in its early stages, often before any noticeable symptoms begin.
+The earlier treatment starts, the more effective it is, which keeps your pet from unnecessary pain and suffering.

-Annual Veterinary Exams: Fanwood Animal Hospital’s comprehensive annual exams evaluate temperature, skin and coat, ear and hearing acuity, lung and chest, internal health, oral hygiene, eye and visual responsiveness.
+Annual veterinary exams: Fanwood Animal Hospital’s comprehensive annual exams evaluate temperature, skin and coat health, ear health, hearing acuity, lung and chest health, general internal health, oral hygiene, eye health and visual responsiveness.

-Vaccinations: Updated vaccinations and booster shots are a highly effective way to prevent many common diseases and infections like distemper, rabies and parvo.
+Vaccinations: Up-to-date vaccinations are an incredibly effective way to prevent many common diseases and infections like distemper, rabies and parvo.

-Parasite Control: prevention and eradication is a simple and efficient process when anti-parasitic medication is used regularly.
+Parasite control: Parasite prevention and eradication is simple when you administer parasite prevention medication regularly.

-Proper Nutrition: Proper nutrition supports all of your pet’s bodily processes, bolstering their immune system and ensuring normal development.
+Nutrition: Nutrition supports your dog’s bodily processes, bolstering their immune system and ensuring normal aging and development.

-Behavioral Evaluation: Changes in mood or behavior are often symptoms of underlying medical conditions, identifying these shifts help to identify and treat the root cause.
+Behavioral evaluations: Changes in mood or behavior are often symptoms of underlying medical conditions.
+Identifying these shifts helps us identify and treat the root cause.

-Exercise: Regular workouts support skeletomuscular and cardiovascular health in dogs of all ages.
+Exercise: Regular workouts support musculoskeletal and cardiovascular health in dogs of all ages.

-Preventative care becomes more significant for aging dogs, Fanwood Animal Hospital recommends increasing exams to twice a year for elderly animals.
-As pets get older they are prone to many age-related diseases that are increasingly difficult diagnose and treat.
-Many preventive health measures must be adjusted to better suit the medical needs of senior animals.
+Preventative care becomes more significant for aging dogs.
+Fanwood Animal Hospital recommends twice-yearly exams for elderly dogs so we can ensure your pet is aging in a healthy manner.
+As pets get older, they become prone to many age-related diseases that are increasingly difficult to diagnose and treat.
+Many preventative health measures must be adjusted to better suit senior dogs’ medical needs.